isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 *********************************
 Integrative Genomics Viewer (IGV)
 *********************************
 IGV is a widely used interactive tool for exploring genomic data.
-A web-based version is integrated into the ISB-CGC Web-App, and the IGV desktop version can also be used to access ISB-CGC hosted data in Google Cloud Storage (GCS).
+A web-based version is integrated into the ISB-CGC Web App, and the IGV desktop version can also be used to access ISB-CGC hosted data in Google Cloud Storage (GCS).
 For more information about IGV, please follow the links in the Acknowledgements section at the bottom of this page.

-Accessing the IGV Browser from the Web Application
+Accessing the IGV Browser from the Web App
 --------------------------------------------------

 To access IGV, first select a cohort and then go to the cohort file list page by clicking on the "File Browser" button at the top of the page.